A holistic view of salvation

 Note that the diagram does not show all of salvation's facets, but lists several, including justification, redemption, adoption, sanctification and glorification.
-Rather than seeing these as separate parts, they should be viewed as related aspects of the one whole.
-That whole is fundamentally relational, for salvation is about the enduring, saving relationship of God with humanity in and through the person of the incarnate Son of God, our Savior Jesus Christ.
+Rather than seeing these as separate parts, they should be viewed as related aspects of the one whole--a whole that is fundamentally relational, for salvation is about the enduring, saving relationship of God with humanity in and through the person of the incarnate Son of God, our Savior Jesus Christ.

 Of course, our subjective (personal) encounter with Christ within our time and space involves a progression.
-However, Scripture indicates that this subjective perspective is not the whole story--indeed the whole story is found in the objective reality of humanity in union with God in and through the person of the Incarnate Son of God, Jesus Christ.
+However, Scripture indicates that this subjective perspective is not the whole story--indeed the whole story is found in the objective reality of humanity in union with God, by the Spirit, in and through the person of the Incarnate Son of God, Jesus Christ.
 From this objective perspective, Scripture speaks of us as having "been saved," (past tense), as "being saved" (present, progressive tense) and as "will be saved" (future tense).
 Sound confusing?
 Well, perhaps so from our "lower story," subjective perspective.
-However, the confusion drops away when we lift our eyes to view reality through the lens of Jesus and his work (past, present and future) on behalf of all humanity (for more detail about this objective/subjective distinction, click here).
+However, the confusion drops away when we lift our eyes to view the "upper story" reality through the lens of Jesus and his work (past, present and future) on behalf of all humanity (for more detail about this objective/subjective distinction, click here).